 - Help you learn how to manage negative emotions in a better manner

-- Help you learn healthier behaviours and thinking patterns
+- Help you learn healthier behaviors and thinking patterns

 - Teach you healthy ways to cope